StreetScout

 Where is Gailes?

-Gailes is a suburb of Queensland, Australia.
+Gailes is a suburb of Queensland, Australia, in the Brisbane local government area.

 What is the population of Gailes?